squat/kilo/docs/kg.md

 Flags:
       --backend string                 The backend for the mesh.
-Possible values: kubernetes (default "kubernetes") --check-in                       Should kilo regularly check-in in backend (default true) --clean-up                       Should kilo clean up network modifications on shutdown? (default true) --clean-up-interface             Should Kilo delete its interface when it shuts down?
+Possible values: kubernetes (default "kubernetes") --check-in                       Should Kilo regularly check in with the backend (default true) --clean-up                       Should kilo clean up network modifications on shutdown? (default true) --clean-up-interface             Should Kilo delete its interface when it shuts down?
       --cni                            Should Kilo manage the node's CNI configuration? (default true)